Bayesian Massive MIMO Channel Estimation with Parameter Estimation Using Low-Resolution ADCs: Conclusion

 \section{Conclusion}

-Using the sparse prior of the massive MIMO channel coefficients $\vx$ in the angle domain, we perform channel estimation from a probabilistic perspective where the signal $\vx$ and the quantized measurements $\vy$ follow some distributions with unknown parameters.
+Assuming only sparse prior of the massive MIMO channel coefficients $\vx$ in the angle domain, we perform channel estimation from a Bayesian perspective where the signal $\vx$ and the quantized measurements $\vy$ follow certain distributions with unknown parameters.
 We propose to jointly recover the signal and parameters within the extended AMP framework where they are both treated as random variables.
 Due to the nonlinearity of the quantization noise, previous AMP-based channel estimation methods either use an approximated noise model or manually tune the noise distribution parameters.
-Our proposed approach works with the true quantization noise model and estimates the parameters by maximizing their posteriors.
-It enjoys a wider applicability in practice compared to methods that require parameter tuning for different types of signals and noise levels.
+Our proposed approach works with the actual quantization noise model and can estimate model parameters by maximizing their posteriors.

+For non-Gaussian measurement matrices in channel estimation, we need to apply damping on the recovered $\hat{\vx}$ to stabilize the convergence.
+In the experiments we discover that the initialization of parameters also affects the algorithm's convergence behavior.
+We plan to further investigate which role the initialization plays and to design an efficient initialization strategy in the future work.
+Notwithstanding these drawbacks, the proposed framework achieves state-of-the-art performances.
+We also believe that the framework enjoys a wider applicability in practice compared to methods that require parameter tuning for different types of signals and noise levels.